Community-University Public Inquiry

 Students have the opportunity to select the pod they would like to work with.
 As community-based research is dynamic and ever-changing, these research partnerships do shift from year to year.
 The pods we are currently offering include:

-- The Hood Initiative: The Hood Initiative is a student-initiated and student-led organization that offers a safe space for students who have been raised in and are continuously managing systemic injustice (poverty, violence, drugs, addiction, and criminality).
-Its purpose is to provide formal and informal support without judgement or fear.
-Current members of the Initiative have said, “We recognize the hood as a place where character is built and resilience is earned.
-The hood made us who we are but will not determine where we end up.
-We embody taking care of one another on our road to academic and life achievement.”
-Through in-depth interviews, CUPI students study the unique challenges of academic and personal identity Hood students face and how academic environments must adjust to acknowledge their existing expertise while supporting their academic success.
-Currently, this pod is open only to those who identify as Hood students.
+Student-led, the Hood Initiative creates a safe space for students who have been raised in and are managing systemic injustice (poverty, violence, addiction, and criminality).
+Through in-depth interviews, CUPI students study challenges of academic and personal identity Hood students face and how academic environments must adjust to acknowledge their existing expertise while supporting their academic success.

 If you are interested in CUPI, please fill out this short application.